What shape screen should I go for - 16:9 or Cinemascope?

 There’s more!

-My favourite film is ‘Back to the Future’ because I saw it at the cinema when I was eleven.
-That's why I hired a screen-accurate DeLorean for the showroom launch in 2022, and there's an ‘OUTATIME’ number plate above the cinema door.
+My favourite film is ‘Back to the Future’ because I saw it at the cinema when I was 11.

 What is screen masking?

-You might remember from the cinema, especially years ago - after the adverts and trailers, the screen gets wider, and then they show the film.
+You might remember from the big cinema, especially years ago - after adverts and trailers, the screen gets wider, then they show the film.

-You can have a Cinemascope screen with moving black border at the sides, or a 16:9 screen with a moving border at the top and bottom.
+You can have a Cinemascope screen with a moving black border at the sides, or a 16:9 screen with moving borders at top and bottom.
 Either of those is called ‘2-way masking’.